Best Gaming Headsets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best gaming headsets you can buy in 2021.

 There's a lot to consider when selecting a gaming headset, but sound quality really should be your highest priority – no amount of fancy features can make up for atrocious audio.
 And here's the thing: most gaming headsets sound very poor.
-The majority that we've listened to (and we've listened to many more than the few we recommend below) strongly lean towards bass, which might sound like a good thing, but the bass is usually of such poor quality that everything gets drowned out by a soft, woolly bottom-end.
+The majority that we've listened to (and we've listened to many more than the few we recommend below) strongly lean towards bass, which might sound like a good thing, but those low frequencies are usually of such poor quality that everything gets drowned out by a soft, woolly bottom-end.

 The best gaming headsets should deliver a sound that's fairly neutral and tonally balanced, as that means you'll hear the action the way the game's audio engineers intended.
 At the same time, you want plenty of punch and strong dynamics in order to deliver the excitement and intensity of the latest and greatest shooters, an open and spacious soundstage for increased atmosphere and immersion, and lots of detail and clarity so you don't miss any important dialogue or those subtle audio cues that can give you an advantage in combat.

 Many of the more premium headsets available now offer some form of surround sound.
-However, that rarely works terribly well (it will likely be a much better story once the PS5 launches with its baked-in 3D audio via headphones), so it's worth prioritising good, old-fashioned stereo sound quality and considering any surround sound processing as a potential bonus.
+However, that rarely works terribly well, so it's worth prioritising good, old-fashioned stereo sound quality and considering any surround sound processing as a potential bonus.

 Also consider how you want to connect to your console.
 The controllers for the PS4, PS5, Xbox One and Xbox Series X all have standard 3.5mm sockets for wired headsets.
 These wired headsets can offer very good value indeed, but you will be tethered to the gamepad in your hands if you go down that route.
 If you want to go completely wireless, there are plenty of more premium options available that will help you do just that - most involve connecting a small dongle to your console, but others have bigger, more advanced audio processors that usually take a signal from your console's optical output.